stefanost67/pam_oauth2_device/README.md

 # PAM module for OAuth 2.0 Device flow

-This module is...
+This is a PAM module that lets you log in via SSH to servers using OpenID Connect credentials, instead of SSH Keys or a username and password combination.

+It uses the OAuth2 Device Flow, which means that during the login process, you will click a link and log in to your OpenID Connect Provider, which will then authenticate you for the SSH session.

+This module will then check if you're in the right group(s) or have a specified username, and allow or deny access.

-A demo video is avaliable here:
+A demo video is avaliable here: https://drive.google.com/file/d/1WzDRL0RFDXfvUgabbXNzBppV-DKXyUN1/view?usp=sharing

 ## Installation (SL/CentOS 7)